 2005: Websense was named to Forbes list of 200 Best Small Companies and the Deloitte and Touche Fast 500 list of the fastest growing technology companies.
 Websense Enterprise v6 was released with remote filtering and enhanced administrative capabilities.

 2006: Websense announced a multi-year strategy to protect companies and their data from web-based and blended (email and web) threats.
 Websense acquired PortAuthority®, a technology leader in data loss prevention (DLP) because we saw early signs that attacks were shifting from network infrastructure to valuable corporate data theft.
-The Websense ThreatSeeker® Network was branded to identify it as a key Websense technology, used to identify and classify threats.
+The Websense ThreatSeeker® Network (now ThreatSeeker Intelligence Cloud) was branded to identify it as a key Websense technology, used to identify and classify threats.
 Websense was the first to market with botnet protection.
 Gene Hodges joined Websense as CEO.

 2007: Websense acquired SurfControl® to increase web security market share and expand product portfolio to include email security (primarily spam filtering) and software-as-a-service (SaaS) capabilities.
 Websense was also the first in the industry to add natural language processing to DLP and first to deliver bi-directional security intelligence in web/email/data solutions.
 The company outlined its strategy to integrate DLP with web security and email security offerings in single integrated architecture.
 R&D organizations were established in Israel and Beijing, China.

 2008: Websense acquired Defensio™, a technology platform focused on solving the problem of spam on the social web, and added new features to protect social web properties.
 Websense was the first to market with real-time malware detection and dynamic web content categorization with Websense Web Security Gateway, which allowed customers to safely enable social media access for the first time.